Attendance & Punctuality

 - Keep up to date with what % attendance your child has so that you know if they are at risk of persistent absence (office staff will provide this for you by request).

-- Speak to school staff with any concerns.
+- Speak to school staff if you have any concerns.

 How do we monitor attendance?

-Attendance percentages are checked on a monthly basis.
-The school has a three tier letter system to notify all parents/carers of their child’s falling attendance:
+Attendance percentages are checked on regularly.
+The school has a letter system to notify all parents/carers of their child’s falling attendance:

 Punctuality